GoogleChrome/developer.chrome.com/site/en/docs/extensions/migrating/improve-security/index.md

 ### Look for other workarounds {: #look-for-workarounds }

 If the previous approaches don’t help with your use case you might have to either find an alternative solution (i.e. migrate to a different library) or find other ways to use the library's functionality.
-For example, in the case of Google Analytics, you can switch to the Google measurement protocol instead of using the official remote hosted JavaScript version as described in our [Google Analytics 4 guide][google-analytics].
+For example, in the case of Google Analytics, you can switch to the Google measurement protocol instead of using the official remotely-hosted JavaScript version as described in our [Google Analytics 4 guide][google-analytics].

 ## Update the content security policy {: #update-csp }